 It’s hard to believe that with over 600 recipes and counting, I don’t have a recipe for Pico de Gallo yet!
 You’ll find it as an add-on of sorts in my Mexican recipes like my Chipotle Shrimp Tacos.
 But it’s way past time I shared with you my specific recipe for a good pico along with all my tips!

 There are a few things that make a Pico de Gallo authentic.
 And it’s just as simple as the ingredients you use.
-However you’ll also find all my tips below for the tastiest Pico de Gallo based on what you have on hand, or can buy at the store.
-First of all we would have to talk about tomatoes, because what would this salsa be without tomatoes?
+However, you’ll also find all my tips below for the tastiest Pico de Gallo based on what you have on hand or can buy at the store.
+First of all, we would have to talk about tomatoes, because what would this salsa be without tomatoes?

-Authentic recipes use Roma tomatoes, or any de-seeded tomatoes of your choice.
-But one of my biggest flavor tips is to use the grape cherry tomatoes.
-If it’s the height of summer, you’ll find the best tomatoes at farmer’s market.
-However you’ll find the Roma tomatoes from the store have the texture of styrofoam.
+Authentic recipes use Roma tomatoes or any de-seeded tomatoes of your choice.
+But one of my biggest flavor tips is to use grape cherry tomatoes.
+If it’s the height of summer, you’ll find the best tomatoes at the farmer’s market.
+However, you’ll find the Roma tomatoes from the store have the texture of styrofoam.
 And more often than not, they have little to no flavor at all.

-- Tomatoes – As mentioned above, Roma tomatoes are normally used in authentic Pico de Gallo.
-However in our area, the grape cherry tomatoes have been the most reliable for the best flavor.
-And it’s worth mentioning, everyone always asks why my Pico de Gallo is so good.
+- Fresh tomatoes – As mentioned above, Roma tomatoes are normally used in authentic Pico de Gallo.
+However, in our area, the grape cherry tomatoes have been the most reliable for the best flavor.
+And it’s worth mentioning, that everyone always asks why my Pico de Gallo is so good.
 The big secret is all about starting with tomatoes that have the most flavor.
 So don’t worry too much about being authentic, and choose the best of what you have available.
 If you use ‘slicer’ type tomatoes, I would recommend de-seeding them before dicing them up.
 This is because they have way too much liquid for a good Pico de Gallo which is solved by removing the seeds.
 Roma tomatoes don’t have much in the way of seeds, so you can use them as is.